scottluskcis/adb2c-custom-claims/README.md

-# adb2c-custom-claims
+# Azure AD B2C and Custom Claims

-testing out custom claims and policy in azure ad b2c
+Researching and testing out custom claims and policy in Azure AD B2C

 ## Links used for Research